-A prediabetes diet is a holistic approach encompassing diet and lifestyle.
-It helps overcome the risk of developing type 2 diabetes and health complications and the burden of piling medical bills (4).
-In this article, diabetes nutritionists share their expert advice on foods to eat and avoid, a sample menu plan, and lifestyle changes needed to reverse prediabetes.
-Read on to get all the details.
+You can go on a prediabetes diet, a holistic approach encompassing a balanced diet and a healthy lifestyle.
+It helps reduce the risk of type 2 diabetes and other health issues (4).
+In this post, nutritionists specializing in diabetes treatment recommend some foods to eat and avoid, a prediabetes menu plan, and lifestyle changes needed to reverse prediabetes.
+Scroll down!

 In This Article